Description

 CAGR:

-• Looking at the compounded annual growth rate (CAGR) of 14.8% in the last 5 years of World Top 4 Strategy, we see it is relatively higher, thus better in comparison to the benchmark ACWI (11.1%)
+• The annual return (CAGR) over 5 years of World Top 4 Strategy is 15%, which is higher, thus better compared to the benchmark ACWI (9.5%) in the same period.

 Volatility: